code2k13/emoji_vid_gen/README.md

 ![sample script converted to video](docs/emoji_vid_generator.gif)

-EmojiVidGen is a versatile script-to-video converter aimed at simplifying the creation of movies from basic text files.
-The tool prioritizes ease of use, making it accessible to individuals with varying levels of creativity and typing skills.
+EmojiVidGen is a fun tool that creates videos from text files.
+It takes input in the form of plain text files containing a script (similar to a story or dialogue).
+It then transforms this script into a stunning video.
+EmojiVidGen is based on a plugin system, which allows for experimenting with different models and languages.
+All you need is some imagination and typing skills !

 Key Features
 - Converts text files into visually appealing videos